sdeigm/uni-meter/README.md

 Afterward you will find a `uni-meter-<version>.tgz` archive in the `target` directory which can be used to deploy the tool to the target system which most likely is a Raspberry Pi.

+Since some people asked, it is not necessary to build the tool yourself.
+For a normal user, that does not want to modify the source code, the provided prebuild releases are sufficient.

+## Preliminary remarks

+Not all the steps mentioned in this documentation are necessary for every setup.
+A lot of configuration options like throttling of the sampling frequency and default power values are optional and not necessary for most of the users.
+Only for fine-tuning the system, these options may be specified.

+For a Marstek Venus storage you just have to enable JSON RPC over UDP port 1010.
+It is not necessary to change the device id of the virtual Shelly and announce the tool via mDNS using the Avahi daemon.
+These steps can just be skipped.

+For a Hoymiles MS-A2 storage you have to announce the tool via mDNS using the Avahi daemon.
+You also have to change the device id of the virtual Shelly to a unique value.
+Otherwise, the Hoymiles app refuses to attach the Shelly to your system.
+Enabling JSON RPC over UDP is not necessary for the Hoymiles storage.

+If you want to use an ESP32 or a similar system which does not support Java 17, there is a similar project called [Energy2Shelly](https://github.com/TheRealMoeder/Energy2Shelly_ESP) which is written in C++ and can be used as an alternative on such systems.

 ## Installation